 Commitment schemes.
-A commitment scheme COM consists of three algorithms CRSGEN, COMMIT, and OPEN.
-The COMMIT algorithm is a probabilistic algorithm that, on input of a vector (m_1, \ldots, m_l) of messages, outputs a pair $(cm, r{\rm cm}) \leftarrow$ s COMMIT $(crs, (m_1, \ldots, m\ell))$ of commitment cm and an opening $r{\rm cm}$.
-Finally, there is a deterministic opening algorithm OPEN $(crs, cm, (m_1, \ldots, m\ell), r{\rm cm})$ that outputs either true of false.
+A commitment scheme COM consists of three algorithms crsgen, commit, and open.
+The commit algorithm is a probabilistic algorithm that, on input of a vector (m_1, \ldots, m_l) of messages, outputs a pair $(cm, r{\rm cm}) \leftarrow \text{s commit}(crs, (m_1, \ldots, m\ell))$ of commitment cm and an opening $r{\rm cm}$.
+Finally, there is a deterministic opening algorithm open $(crs, cm, (m_1, \ldots, m\ell), r{\rm cm})$ that outputs either true of false.

-Commitments must be hiding in the sense that, without knowledge of $r{\rm cm}$, they do not reveal information on the committed messages, and they must be binding in the sense that it must be infeasible to find a different set of messages m'1, \ldots, m'l and $r'{\rm cm}$ that are valid for the same commitment.
+Commitments must be hiding in the sense that, without knowledge of $r{\rm cm}$, they do not reveal information on the committed messages, and they must be binding in the sense that it must be infeasible to find a different set of messages m'1, \ldots, m'{l} and $r'{\rm cm}$ that are valid for the same commitment.

 Digital signature schemes.
-A digital signature scheme SIG consists of three algorithms SIGKEYGEN, SIGN, and VERIFY.
-The key generation algorithm $(sk, pk) \leftarrow s$ SIGKEYGEN(λ) takes as input the security parameter λ and outputs a pair of private (or secret) key sk and public key pk.
-Signing algorithm $s \leftarrow s$ SIGN(sk, m) takes as input private key sk and message m, and produces a signature s.
-Deterministic verification algorithm $b \leftarrow v$ ERIFY(pk, m, s) takes as input public key pk, message m, and signature s, and outputs a Boolean s that signifies whether s is a valid signature on s relative to public key s and s are standard definition of signature scheme security, existential unforgeability under chosen-message attack, has been introduced by Goldwasser, Micali, and Rivest [?].
+A digital signature scheme SIG consists of three algorithms sigkeygen, sign, and verify.
+The key generation algorithm $(sk, pk) \leftarrow sigkeygen(\lambda)$ takes as input the security parameter λ and outputs a pair of private (or secret) key sk and public key pk.
+Signing algorithm $s \leftarrow sign(sk, m)$ takes as input private key sk and message m, and produces a signature s.
+Deterministic verification algorithm $b \leftarrow verify(pk, m, s)$ takes as input public key pk, message m, and signature s, and outputs a Boolean b that signifies whether s is a valid signature on m relative to public key pk.
+The standard definition of signature scheme security, existential unforgeability under chosen-message attack, has been introduced by Goldwasser, Micali, and Rivest [19].
 It states that the probability for an efficient adversary, given an oracle for producing valid signatures, to output a valid signature on a message that has not been queried to the oracle must be negligible.
-The security of a signature scheme can also be described by an ideal functionality \mathcal{F}{SIG} , which we include in the appendix.
+The security of a signature scheme can also be described by an ideal functionality \mathcal{F}{sig} , which we include in the appendix.

 Threshold signature schemes.
-A non-interactive threshold signature scheme TSIG consists of four algorithms THRESHKEYGEN, SIGN, COMBINE, and VERIFY.
-Threshold key generation $(sk_1, \ldots, sk_n, pk_1, \ldots, pk_n, pk) \leftarrow$ s THRESHKEYGEN (λ, n, t) gets as input security parameter λ , total number of parties n, and threshold t.
+A non-interactive threshold signature scheme TSIG consists of four algorithms threshKeygen, sign, combine, and verify.
+Threshold key generation $(sk_1, \ldots, sk_n, pk_1, \ldots, pk_n, pk) \leftarrow$ threshKeygen (λ, n, t) gets as input security parameter λ , total number of parties n, and threshold t.
 Each party can sign with their own secret key sk_i as above to generate a partial signature s_i .
-Any t valid signatures can be combined using COMBINE into a full signature s, which is verified as in the non-threshold case.
+Any t valid signatures can be combined using combine into a full signature s, which is verified as in the non-threshold case.
 A signature produced honestly by any t parties verifies correctly, but any signature produced by less than t parties will not verify.